 Horses for farm field work.
 I love working with the horses but it has taken me many years to get good at it.
 There is always the possibility that they will spook but the more you work with them the better it is.
 At the moment we have only one new horse that is inclined to spook so I use her very carefully.
 She is also the smartest horse and remembers everything when I mess up.
 There is nothing better than having a wonderful working day with the horses.
 It really keeps you awake and at the end of the day you can thank the horses and they appreciate knowing that along with some oats and sunflower meal.
 If there is anything that could be long term it is the horses but I do not have a stud to breed more horses.
 Having young horses takes time to get them trained but very rewarding but horses do not live forever.
 If you are into horses you need a constant supply of horses which takes a lot of time for training.

 Logging with the horses is a wonderful thing to do in the winter.

 Pastures to increase soil health.
 Allowing fields to be covered in cover crops that is also edible for the horses serves a good purpose for feeding the horses and improving the soil health.
 After my last years cultivated sunflowers 2021 I broadcast red clover at the last cultivation and the following spring it burst forth in a great quantity of red clover which reduced the weed population.
 The horses eat the red clover each day as I move the electrical fence back a few feet.
 They eat that readily and eventually they get to revisit the field every couple of weeks as the red clover grows back.
-This again is long term solution that has many benefits in reducing the soil health depletion.
-It is one of few things I do that could reduce our overshoot.
+This again is long term solution that has many benefiting the soil health.
+It is one of few things I do that reduce our overshoot.
 Below is a field of Mixed species cover crop helping our soil health.